Bowling Park, Bradford: Landmarks

 and a pitch and putt course created in 1924.

 Elsewhere in the park are the base and roots of a fossilised tree.

 Friends Of Bowling Park is a voluntary organization who organize community fundays in the summer, and help keep the park free of litter, and along with Bradford Bees YMCA have helped establish Bowling Park Community Orchard.

 Access

-Entry is free and the park is open at all times.
+Entry is free and the park is open to the public at all times.

 In the event of bad weather visitors have the option of going to Bolling Hall and Museum to the northeast on the other side of Bowling Hall Road.
 First Bradford 634 from Bradford Interchange every half-hour, 620 also half-hourly in the evenings.